danielamuniz367/research-database/README.md

 ## Research Database

-### This is Next.js project that uses Typescript, Material UI, Material React Table and Fuse.js for fuzzy search functionalites.
+#### This is a Next.js project that uses Typescript, Material UI, Material React Table and Fuse.js for fuzzy search functionalites.
-#### Database (database.json) was put together with Node.js using pdfParse and express-fileupload:
+##### Database (database.json) was put together with Node.js using pdfParse and express-fileupload:
 ```
 server.post("/extract-text", (req, res) => {
       // if no req file and no pdfFile